eriknyquist/librxvm/README.rst

 Introduction
 ------------

+Short one
+^^^^^^^^^

+``librxvm`` is a C library for matching regular expressions on large sets of data.

+Long one
+^^^^^^^^

 ``librxvm`` is a **R**\ egular e\ **X**\ pression **V**\ irtual **M**\ achine.
-It converts a regular expression into an NFA representation consisting of a sequence of primitive "opcodes" for a `virtual machine <https://swtch.com/~rsc/regexp/regexp2.html>`_.
+It compiles a regular expression into an NFA representation consisting of a sequence of primitive opcodes for a "`virtual machine <https://swtch.com/~rsc/regexp/regexp2.html>`_" (the "machine" here is theoretical, rather than physical hardware, and is implemented as  a simple bytecode interpreter).
 The virtual machine can then execute the NFA representation, or "program" against some input text to determine whether the input text matches the regular expression.

 In addition to the usual string matching & searching functions, librxvm also provides a function (``rxvm_fsearch``) that takes a FILE pointer for large sets